-1. After the successful completion of Rudraksha Exhibitions at Amraoti, Akola and Nagpur , Rudra Jyoti received several fresh enquiry from customers from these areas and some of them visited our office.
+1. After the successful completion of Rudraksha Exhibitions at Amravati, Akola, and Nagpur, Rudra Jyoti received several fresh inquiries from customers from these areas and some of them visited our office.
 Shri Kamal Seetha attended them and gave recommendations of Rudraksha and also advised for Yog, Pranayam and Chakra Saadhana as per their needs.

-2. Ms Yoko Kobayashi from Japan visited office and meditation centre3 of Rudra Jyoti, Nagpur from 28th April till 2nd May 2018.
-She was introduced about Rudraksha , its identification and selection procedure.
-She also attended a session for Chakra Dhyan , at the meditation centre located near Nagpur.
+2. Ms. Yoko Kobayashi from Japan visited office and meditation centre3 of Rudra Jyoti, Nagpur from 28th April till 2nd May 2018.
+She was introduced to Rudraksha, its identification and selection procedure.
+She also attended a session for Chakra Dhyan, at the meditation center located near Nagpur.

-3. During the 3 day stay Ms Yoko San charmed everyone by her sweet nature and keen desire to learn about Indian culture.
-Being fond of Indian vegetarian cuisine, she was taken to different restaurants in the city and also she visited Centra Provinces Club, Nagpur (estd 1931).
+3. During the 3 day stay, Ms. Yoko San charmed everyone by her sweet nature and keen desire to learn about Indian culture.
+Being fond of Indian vegetarian cuisine, she was taken to different restaurants in the city and also she visited Centra Provinces Club, Nagpur (est 1931).

-4. Rudraksha trees of Nepal origin are growing at the Rudra Jyoti farm house just 13 Km away from Nagpur city centre.
+4. Rudraksha trees of Nepal origin are growing at the Rudra Jyoti farmhouse just 13 Km away from Nagpur city center.
 These are about 6 years old.
 They should flower and bear fruits from next year.

 6. Rudraksha plantation on state forest department’s menu for eco-tourism development: